Skip to main content

 Till KTH:s startsida

-On this page, you can see how the course has developed over time.
-For each course offering, course data is displayed (number of registered students and course results, along with planned changes for the next session).
+On this page, you can track the course's development over time.
+Once the course analysis is published, data for each course offering is displayed, including the number of registered students, course results, and planned improvements for the next session.
 All course syllabuses and course memos are shown on the page Archive.

 The information can help prospective, current, and former students with course selection, or to follow up on their own participation.
 Teachers, course coordinators, examiners, program directors, and others can use the page as a resource for course development.